top of page

 Mary Taylor, Secretary – Mary grew up in Lexington and graduated from Lafayette, Transylvania University and University of Kentucky before she taught in Fayette County Public Schools for 30 years.
 With husband Jason, they own Perspectives, Paint, Wallpaper and Window Treatment Store in Southland which recently received the Silver level Green Check from the city for environmental initiatives.
 She serves as President of Transylvania Woman’s Club, Secretary of Church Woman United and a member of Local First.
 As a Habitat for Humanity volunteer she has participated in building over 30 homes.
 She loves to garden and tour other gardens.
 Serving as a volunteer tour guide for the AIB National Symposium led to her current position on Celebrate Lexington’s board.

 Brendan Campbell - As a member of Angela Poe's Environmental Services team with Lexington-Fayette County Urban Government, Brendan has had a birds-eye-view of our efforts.
-He can't wait to become part of our projects!
+He is currently managing the Celebrate Lexington! website and getting involved in other areas!

 Caroline Francis – A native of Lexington, Kentucky Caroline enjoys spending every free minute digging in the dirt.
-She is a strong advocate for preserving our beautiful historic Bluegrass region for future generations.
 She is a Friend of the Arboretum and member and past President of the Bluegrass Herb Guild.
 She is the Director of the University of Kentucky Alumni Career Services program and is a Certified Professional Retirement Coach (CPRC), Certified Career Counselor (CCC), Certified Career Services Provider (CCSP), Global Career Development Facilitator (GCDF), and Board Certified Coach (BCC) with over 25 years of experience working with adults in all stages of career transition.
 In her Alumni Career Services role with the University of Kentucky, she assists individual clients, develops career-related presentations and programming, and writes regular columns for the UK Alumni magazine.
-In 2013, she co-founded the Central Kentucky Job Club.
+Caroline lives in rural Fayette County and is married with two children.

-Sheila O. Ferrell – Sheila supports and advocates for history, art and culture in our community.
+Sheila O. Ferrell – Sheila supports and advocates for history, art and culture in our community, and has created a beautiful private walled garden in her home in North Lexington.
 In particular, Sheila has spearheaded efforts to tell the story of hemp in Lexington’s early history and prosperity.
-She serves on various other boards focusing on art and culture.
+She serves on various other boards focusing on art and culture and is past president.

 Nancy McNally – Nancy is originally from Kansas City and has been busy as a Lexington community volunteer since retiring from a career in retail buying and management.
 For over 10 years she has been very active in supporting The Arboretum programs and served as President of The Friends of The Arboretum for 5 years as well as serving on their Advisory Board.
 Through Arboretum projects, she became associated with Celebrate Lexington and is honored to serve as a Board member.